About USC Gould

 We recognize that not all students will secure their jobs through our On-Campus Interviews and job fairs.
-The Career Services Office maintains an extensive job-posting database thats lists summer, part-time and full-time opportunities.
+The Career Services Office maintains an extensive job-posting database that lists summer, part-time and full-time opportunities.
 In addition, numerous events are held throughout the year aimed at bringing students and attorneys together for networking purposes.
-To achieve success in the job search, students work closely with a career counselor to formulate a personalized job search strategy and identify potential resources that best fits individual needs.
+To achieve success in the job search, students work closely with a career counselor to formulate a personalized job search strategy and identify potential resources that best fit individual needs.

 What are my chances of finding a job outside of Southern California after graduation?